Three men conquer the Cotswold Way in just three days

 - We had a very good time and will come back with friends and recommend you and this kind of holiday - Thanks a lot! | A Christophe

 - Although the weather has not been ideal, i.e. we had a lot of rain - we really enjoyed the tour!
 And it was no problem biking with the dog on the tour - he enjoyed it too! | C Ramrath

 - I have a lot of thanks for the perfect organisation and we'll happily recommend your holiday agency! | D Stephan

 Activity Holidays and Short Breaks in the UK, Europe and worldwide destinations.

 Compass Holidays specialise in walking and cycling short breaks and holidays around the UK and Europe.
 Based in the Cotswolds and founded over 20 years ago, our vast expertise means we know how to plan holidays to highlight the very best the countryside has to offer.
-Compass has also just launched a series of bike & boat tours around some of Italy's most breathtaking coastline.
+Compass also has a series of bike & boat tours around some of Europe's most breathtaking coastline.

 Our feature Holiday: Shakespeare Country short Break